French Liaisons: The 3-Step Guide on When To Use Them

 What Is a Liaison?

+But, why?
 Well, since final consonants in French words are (usually) not pronounced, most of them end with a vowel sound.
 This means that to go from the end of one word to the beginning of a word with a vowel, you need to make a glottal stop (a sort of vocal hitch, like when British people with a Cockney accent pronounce “butter” or “bottle” without saying the middle “t” sound).

 To avoid having to make this sound, you pronounce the final consonant of the word, thus allowing the two words to be “linked” together.